vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

-at Calcutta, the mistake was rectified ; and the preamble to the resolution specifically referred to the fact that Indians had no share in the administration and that their representations to Go- vernment went unheeded.
+at Calcutta, the mistake was rectified ; and the preamble to the resolution specifically referred to the fact that Indians had no share in the administration and that their representations to Go###vernment went unheeded.
 There was only one thing wanting in the resolution.
 The resolution approved of the Boycott Movement as started in Bengal ; it did not urge other provinces to follow suit.
 But Mr. Tilak